 VivoPower International PLC ("VivoPower" or the "Company") is a public company limited by shares and incorporated under the laws of England and Wales and domiciled in the United Kingdom.
-The address of the Company's registered office is 7th Floor, 9 Berkeley Street, London, United Kingdom W1J 8DW.
+The address of the Company's registered office is The Scalpel, 18th Floor, 52 Lime Street, London EC3M 7AF, United Kingdom.

-In July 2019, the Board of Directors of the Company adopted a resolution to change the Company's fiscal year end from 31 March to 30 June, commencing June 30, 2019.
-Moving forward, this allows the Company to align reporting periods with all of its Australian operations and majority shareholder, Arowana International Limited.
-Accordingly, these consolidated financial statements contain three-month transitional financial statements as at and for the three months ended June 30, 2019.
-Any amounts shown as at and for the three months ended 30 June 2018 are unaudited.
+In July 2019, the Board of Directors of the Company adopted a resolution to change the Company's fiscal year end from March 31 to June 30, commencing June 30, 2019.
+Moving forward, this allows the Company to align reporting periods with all of its Australian operations and majority shareholder, AWN Holdings Limited (formerly Arowana International Limited).
+Accordingly, comparative information in these consolidated financial statements refer to the three months ended June 30, 2019 and the year ended March 31, 2018.
+Any amounts shown as at and for the year ended June 30, 2019 are unaudited.

 The consolidated financial statements comprise the financial statements of the Company and its subsidiaries (together referred to as the 'Group' and individually as 'Group entities').
-The ultimate parent company into which these results are consolidated is Arowana International Limited.
+The ultimate parent company into which these results are consolidated is AWN Holdings Limited (formerly Arowana International Limited).